-FRE 331 Survey of French Literature I 3 credit hours
+FRE 331 Survey of French Literature I

 FRE 331: Survey of French Literature and Culture Three credit hours An Introduction to the significant authors and trends in French Literature from the Middle Ages through the Twenty First Century.
 The Course will be conducted in French.